adielzakaria/backend-coding-challenge/README.md

 ## completed features

-* api that fetch 100 most starred repositories from github api since 30 days ago , assemble repos that use the same language , sort them by number of repositories to find the trendings
+* api that fetch 100 most starred repositories from github api since 30 days ago , assemble repos that use the same language , sort them to find the trendings
 * view that illustrates the data fetched
 * no security features were implemented except the use of helmet